-Join the Urban Institute and the Bipartisan Policy Center for a discussion about the role of program evaluation in supporting federal decisionmaking.
+The Urban Institute and the Bipartisan Policy Center hosted a discussion about the role of program evaluation in supporting federal decisionmaking.

-Our panel of experts will address the following questions about evaluation in government:
+Our panel of experts addressed the following questions about evaluation in government:

 - Why is evaluation important and necessary for government?